 In regards to medical appointments employers should determine if paid personal leave is applied.
 There may be some circumstances, such as a dental appointment, that although the employee was not ill or injured before the appointment, they may well be rendered unfit to work because of the appointment, e.g. employee had a tooth extracted.
 In such circumstances, it is reasonable for the employer to require the employee to provide a medical certificate to prove unfitness to work.

 Of course, an employer can choose to be more generous to their employees and allow them to access their personal leave for these types of appointments.
-They may also allow an employer to make up any time they were absent from work or use paid annual leave.
+They may also allow an employee to make up any time they were absent from work or use paid annual leave.
 To ensure employees understand when they can and cannot access their personal leave it is good practice to address alternative options in a company policy.

 Please contact the Ai Group Workplace Advice Line on 1300 55 66 77 if you have any questions about personal leave or to discuss any workplace matter.